DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/extra data - full reference.md

 Defines a collision primitive.
 If a ref has the `CollisionMarker01` base form and an `ExtraPrimitive`, then when it has its 3D loaded, said 3D will be synthesized from the `ExtraPrimitive` parameters.

+When the primitive is a roombound, `ExtraMultiBound` will also be present, specifying half-extents that exactly match the extents of `ExtraPrimitive` (i.e. `XMBO` will have the `XPRM` sizes divided by two).

+The collision layer is set via `ExtraCollisionLayer`.

+##### Notes on primitives

+The Creation Kit will create primitives of the following types, via buttons in its toolbar:

+* **Acoustic Space:** Base form is a user-selected Acoustic Space.
+Shape is always a box, and cannot be changed after creation.
+* **Collision Object:** Base form is `CollisionMarker`.
+Shape can be a box, sphere, or plane, and cannot be changed after creation.
+Collision layer is configurable (see `ExtraCollisionData`).
+* **Multibound:** Base form is `MultiBoundMarker`.
+Shape is always a box or sphere, and cannot be changed after creation.
+CK warns on closing the REFR dialog if the Bound Data half-extents (in `ExtraMultiBound`) don't match the Primitive full-extents.
+* **OcclusionPlane:** Base form is `PlaneMarker`.
+Shape is always a box or plane, and cannot be changed after creation.
+* **Portal:** Base form is `PortalMarker`.
+Shape is always a plane, and cannot be changed after creation.
+* **Room:** Base form is `RoomMarker`.
+Shape is always a box, and cannot be changed after creation.
+* **Trigger:** Base form is a user-selected activator.
+Shape can be changed to a box or sphere at any point after creation.
+Collision layer is configurable (see `ExtraCollisionData`).
+* **Water Current Zone:** Base form is `WaterCurrentZoneMarker`.
+Shape is always a box, plane, or sphere, and cannot be changed after creation.
+  * The Creation Kit will attempt to modify water refs that overlap the primitive.
+However, I can't find where the modification takes place, and so don't know *how* they're modified.
+I've only found code that runs at the moment you attempt to create the primitive, which makes primitive creation fail with an error message if any refs within the intended area are checked out (i.e. Version Control) by "the Region system" or by any user other than you.
+The precise text of the error message is "Can't alter all water references that this primitive would affect" with no mention of VC made.

+No other kinds of primitive are known to be valid.

 ### R

 #### `ExtraRadius` (`XRDS`: eXtra RaDiuS)